-In all the specifications we have included also the risk of plant closure.
-We find that this tail measure of background risk discourages investment in risky assets, with effects decaying as the closure event is more distant into the future, which conforms with intuition.
-But the marginal effect is small.14 Increasing the risk of plant closure by a factor of 10 relatively to its mean would

-14The fact that workers reduce stock exposure in anticipation of plant closure suggests that they correctly perceive this risk.
+In the regressions reported in columns (2) and (3), we also include our preferred measure of unemployment risk (firm closure).
+We find that the risk of firm closure discourages investment in risky assets (and the effect increases as we get closer to the firm closure event, which conforms with intuition).
+But the marginal effect is small.
+A 10-fold increase in the risk of firm closure from the sample average would reduce the share invested in risky assets by 0.2 percentage points, about 1% of the sample mean share.
+The fact that workers reduce stock exposure in anticipation of firm closure is prima facie evidence that they perceive this risk or the general distress of the firm.
 One may wonder whether the response we document is small because workers avoid the risk they face by abandoning in advance the "sinking ship" and smoothly relocating to another firm.
-To assess this possibility we estimate a probit model for the event of job mobility as a function of current and future firm shocks and worker's sociodemographic characteristics (results available on request).
-We find that future shocks to the firm growth and indicators for whether the firm goes bankrupt within 1-2 years have no statistically significant effect on mobility despite 3.2 million observations, implying that there is no support for the idea that "rats leave the ship before it sinks".
-The fact that workers adjust their investments in stocks in response to plant closure but do not relocate is consistent with the idea that mobility is costly to implement and that insurance through the labor market is hard to come by due to reduce the share invested in risky assets by 0.07 percentage points, about 0.34% of the sample mean share.
-A larger marginal effect of wage risk than unemployment risk is consistent with the fact that the first source of variation is definitely uninsurable, while the second may be buffered (and actually is) by unemployment insurance.
+To assess this possibility we estimate a probit model for the event of job mobility as a function of current and future firm shocks and worker's socio-demographic characteristics (the results are reported in Appendix A.3, Table A1).
+We find that future shocks to the firm growth and indicators for whether the firm goes bankrupt within 1-2 years have no statistically significant effect on mobility, implying that there is no support for the idea that workers "leave the ship before it sinks".
+The fact that workers adjust their investments in stocks in response to plant closure but do not relocate is consistent with the idea that mobility is costly to implement and that protection against job loss through labour market relocation is hard to come by due to frictions.

-6.1 Dealing with censoring
+6.1.
+Dealing with censoring

-The estimates in Table 3 address two of the issues that identification of the effect of background risk poses - unobserved heterogeneity and the endogeneity problems that characterize the measures of background risk used in the literature.
-The third problem, neglected so far, is that half of our sample is censored from below at 0, i.e., there are on average about 45% stock market non-participants.
+The estimates in Table 3 address two of the issues that identification of the effect of uninsurable wage risk poses-unobserved heterogeneity and the endogeneity problems that characterize the measures of risk used in the literature.
+The third problem, neglected so far, is that about half of our sample is censored from below at 0, i.e. there are on average about 45% stock market non-participants.

-A formal treatment of censoring (e.g., through a Tobit approach) is unfeasible because we have to deal simultaneously with three issues: endogeneity of the background risk measure, unobserved heterogeneity in risk preferences which we capture with fixed effects, and censoring.
+A formal treatment of censoring (e.g. through a Tobit approach) is unfeasible because we have to deal simultaneously with three issues: endogeneity of the background risk measure, unobserved heterogeneity in risk preferences that we capture with fixed effects, and censoring.
 Honorè and Hu (2004) propose an estimator that deals with these three issues at once, but their estimator is based on strong assumptions.
 For example, it requires that the endogenous variable is bounded from above and below (which in our case, where the endogenous variable is a variance, clearly is not).

-Nevertheless, we can get a sense of the relative importance of the three issues for the estimates of the effect of background risk on the portfolio allocation by comparing five different models: (1) Linear regression with households fixed effects (FE); (2) IV linear regression with households fixed effects (IVFE) (both of which we have already discussed in Table 3); (3) IV linear regression in which we replace the fixed effects with a rich control function strategy that includes observable fixed heterogeneity (IVC); (4) IV Tobit regression with the same control function (IVTC); and (5) a "double control function" estimator (2IVTC), in which one assumes a linear relationship between the fixed effect and the endogenous covariates, as in Chamberlain (1984).
+Nevertheless, we can get a sense of the relative importance of the three issues for the estimates of the effect of background risk on the portfolio allocation by comparing five different models: (1) Linear regression with households FE; (2) IV linear regression with households fixed effects (IVFE) (both of which we have already discussed in Table 3); (3) IV linear regression in which we replace the fixed effects with a rich control function strategy that includes observable fixed heterogeneity (IVC); (4) IV Tobit regression with the same control function (IVTC); and (5) a